cocos/cocos-docs/en/cocos-service/agc-remote.md

 Most of HUAWEI Kits need the `agconnect-services.json` configuration file.
 If there are operations such as newly opened services, please update the file in time.

 - Sign in to [AppGallery Connect](https://developer.huawei.com/consumer/en/service/josp/agc/index.html) find your project from the project list and select the app on the project card.
--

 - On the **Project Setting** page, click the configuration file **agconnect-services.json** to download it.
 The `agconnect-services.json` file **must be copied manually** to the settings directory of the project directory after downloading or updating.

   ![](agc-remote/remote-configfile.png)

 ### Verify whether the service is integrated successfully

-When **Remote Configuration** service is intergrated and built to the Android project, it adds local configuration files `/res/xml/remote_config.xml`, a pair of key values are preset for testing and guiding developer.
-The key value can be obtained by calling the method `getValueAsString` to determine whether the service intervention is successful.
+When integrating the ****Remote Configuration** service in the Android project, a local configuration file `res/xml/remote_config.xml` is added, and a pair of key values are preset for testing and guiding users.
+We can obtain the key value by calling the `getValueAsString` method to determine whether the service is integrated successfully.

 ![](agc-remote/remote-configxml.png)